Pope Honorius III: Writings

 Honorius III acquired some fame as an author.
 The most important of his writings is the Liber censuum Romanae ecclesiae, which is the most valuable source for the medieval position of the Church in regard to property and also serves in part as a continuation of the Liber Pontificalis.
 It comprises a list of the revenues of the Apostolic See, a record of donations received, privileges granted, and contracts made with cities and rulers.
 It was begun under Pope Clement III and completed in 1192 under Pope Celestine III.
 The original manuscript of the Liber Censuum is still in existence (Vaticanus latinus 8486).

 Honorius III also wrote a biography of Celestine III; a biography of Gregory VII; an "Ordo Romanus", which is a sort of ceremonial containing the rites of the Church for various occasions; and thirty-four sermons.

-Honorius is also purported to be the author of a The Grimoire of Pope Honorius.
+Honorius is also purported to be the author of The Grimoire of Pope Honorius.
 The text was likely forged near the end of the sixteenth century, roughly four hundred years after the death of its supposed author.
-According to A. E. Waite, "...[I]t is a malicious and somewhat clever imposture, which was undeniably calculated to deceive ignorant persons of its period who may have been magically inclined, more especially ignorant priests, since it pretends to convey the express sanction of the Apostolical Seat for the operations of Infernal Magic and Necromancy."
+According to A. E. Waite, "[I]t is a malicious and somewhat clever imposture, which was undeniably calculated to deceive ignorant persons of its period who may have been magically inclined, more especially ignorant priests, since it pretends to convey the express sanction of the Apostolical Seat for the operations of Infernal Magic and Necromancy."